Frequently Asked Questions

 9. Why should I bother making a trust if I already have a will?

 10. What if I make a trust and I change my mind about what I wrote?

-11. My child has special needs, how do I make sure that they are properly taken care of?
+11. My child has special needs.
+How do I make sure they are properly taken care of?

 12. All my assets are jointly owned.
 Do I still need a will?

-13. I’ve told my family that I don’t want life-sustaining treatments, why should I create an extra document that says the same thing?
+13. I’ve already told my family that I don’t want any life-sustaining treatments.
+Why should I create an extra document that says the same thing?

 Yes!
-Not only does creating an estate plan ensure that all your children, both biological and step children, inherit in the way you want, but having step children can change the assets your surviving spouse is entitled to once you pass if you haven’t created a will.
+Not only does creating an estate plan ensure that both your biological and stepchildren inherit what you want them to, in the way you want them to, but having step-children can also change the assets your surviving spouse is entitled to once you pass (if you haven’t created a will).

 15. I don’t have any biological babies, but I do have fur babies.
 How can I make sure my pets are adequately cared for?

 You can actually make a trust for your pet!
-Just as you would for a biological child, you can ensure that your pet is taken care of by who you want, in the way you want, and appoint who you want to care for them.
+Just as you would for a biological child, you can ensure that your pet is taken care of by who you want.

 16. How much is this going to cost?

 17. What is the difference between a will and a trust?